 - Herndon Element Hotel – 150-room hotel and 12,850 sq. ft. of retail space as part of mixed-use revitalization project in Town of Herndon, Virginia.

-- Penn Daw Plaza – Redevelopment of suburban shopping center into a mixed-use community of 450 residential units with ground floor retail in Alexandria, Virginia (Comp Plan amendment approved, rezoning pending).
+- Penn Daw Plaza – Redevelopment of suburban shopping center into a mixed-use community of 450 residential units with ground floor retail in Alexandria, Virginia.

-- Fairfax Circle - Redevelopment of suburban shopping center into a mixed-use community of 400 residential units with grocery-anchored, ground floor retail in Fairfax City, Virginia (pending).
+- Fairfax Circle - Redevelopment of suburban shopping center into a mixed-use community of 400 residential units with grocery-anchored, ground floor retail in Fairfax City, Virginia.

-- Bozzuto Reston Station – Redevelopment of mini-storage and warehouse site into transit-oriented, mixed-use development of 400 residential units and ground floor retail adjacent to the Reston East transit station in Reston, Virginia (pending).
+- Bozzuto Reston Station – Redevelopment of mini-storage and warehouse site into transit-oriented, mixed-use development of 400 residential units and ground floor retail adjacent to the Reston East transit station in Reston, Virginia.

-- Greensboro Park Place – 400-unit, transit-oriented, mixed use development in Tysons, Virginia (pending).
+- Greensboro Park Place – 480-unit, transit-oriented, mixed use development in Tysons, Virginia.

-- Elm Street – 240-unit, mixed-use development in downtown McLean, Virginia (pending).
+- Elm Street – 240-unit, mixed-use development in downtown McLean, Virginia.

 In addition, Mr. Looney has represented clients in real estate litigation matters and before the Virginia State Corporation Commission on public utility matters affecting real estate holdings and planned communities.
 Mr. Looney also has assisted clients with real estate and related matters affecting the issuance of Certificates of Public Need for medical facilities in Virginia.